easingthemes/npm-package-template/.github/PULL_REQUEST_TEMPLATE.md

       If suggesting a new feature or change, please discuss it in an issue first If fixing a bug, there should be an issue describing it with steps to reproduce -->
 <!--
-      * Automatically closes linked issue when PR is merged.
+      To automatically close linked issue when PR is merged.
       Usage: `Fixes #<issue number>`, or `Fixes (paste link of issue)`.
 -->